justnonamenoname/lifeticle/readme.txt

 Once adopted, society will not deviate from it.
 Only discoveries in the field of physics can refine this concept.
 The lifeticle must have physical properties; otherwise, it could not maintain its position during motion.
-And scientists of the future may, within the next few hundred years, come closer to uncovering the mystery of consciousness and they will answer the questions posed in the theory.
+And in the future, scientists may be able to come closer to the mystery of consciousness and the question of the central particle, and answer the questions posed in the theory.

 At one time, people struggled to understand the motion of planets, and there were various ideas.
 When the correct understanding of their motion was established, other ideas fell away as less accurate.